pioneers/mentor-matching/README.md

 15. Review what each of the weights do.
 Encourage all members of the mentor matching meeting to review the weights ahead of the meeting and come prepared with questions.
 Understanding the weights is critical to choosing them.
 16. Try modifying the weights in `data/matching_parameters.yaml` and running the program.
 Try using different parameters with the `--parameters` flag.

+## Decide on the weights to use and run the program to get the matching

+Tips for the day of mentor matching

+1. All participants should read the description of the parameters prior to the meeting
+2. Review the what each of the parameters do
+3. Decide on the non-weight parameters: such as the mininum number of mentors, maximum number of mentors - these are less controversial
+4. Rank the weights in order of importance
+5. Assign values to each of the weights